 6. Research Local Bicycle Laws

-Each region can have different regulations for cyclists – such as helmet use, traffic signals, and lane-sharing – so do your research before you leave to ensure you are aware of all relevant rules.
+Each region can have different cycling regulations, such as helmet use, traffic signals, and lane-sharing, so do your research before leaving to ensure you know all relevant rules.

-Knowing and following bicycle laws in the areas you visit will help make your cycling vacation memorable for all the right reasons!
+This will help keep you safe on your journey and protect you from any legal trouble that could arise.
+Knowing and following bicycle laws in the areas you visit will help make your cycling vacation memorable!

 This story is published in partnership with Velo Deals.